Firefighter Tactical Fitness: CRACKYL Workout 24-1 AMRAP

 The movement challenges shoulder stability while requiring the trunk to manage and resist rotational forces.

-This applies directly to forcible entry, breaching, and dynamic tool work.
+This applies directly to forcible entry, breaching, and dynamic tool work such as vehicle extrication.

 Kettlebell Front Swing